Apple Podcasts | Google Podcasts

-Dr. Scott Wright is the executive director of the TMDSAS (Texas Medical and Dental Schools Application Service.
+Dr. Scott Wright is the executive director of the TMDSAS (Texas Medical and Dental Schools Application Service).
 He talks about the Texas medical school application.
-Our second guest is Enrique, the man behind the TMDSAS podcast.
-It offers a valuable resource to students thinking of applying to medical school, nontrads included.
+Our second guest is Enrique, the man behind the TMDSAS Podcast, which is a valuable resource to students thinking of applying to medical school, nontrads included.

 [03:30] Why TMDSAS Stands Alone